EmHain8/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 |

-Depending on the selected layer geometry type, some of the tools may look different:
+Depending on the selected layer geometry type i.e. point, polyline or polygon, some of the tools may look different:

 .. :tabularcolumns: |l|c|c|c|